Orienting undirected phylogenetic networks: More classes

-\begin{lemma} The class of orchard networks is leaf-addable. \end{lemma} \begin{proof} Let~$N$ be an orchard network and suppose we add a single leaf~$z$.
-Let~$N'$ be the obtained network.
-Since~$N$ is orchard, it can be reduced to a single cherry by picking cherries and reticulated cherries.
-Apply the same operations to~$N'$ until this is no longer possible, i.e., \remiee{until they attempt to pick a cherry or reticulated cherry not present in the network.} At this point there are three cases.
+\begin{proof} Let $N$ be a binary orchard network, and suppose $N'$ is obtained from $N$ by adding a single leaf $z$.
+Since $N$ is orchard, $N$ can be reduced to a single cherry by a sequence of operations each of which picks either a cherry or a reticulated cherry.
+Now apply the same operations to $N'$ until this is no longer possible, that is \remie{until the next cherry or reticulated cherry to pick is not present.} There are two possibilities to consider.

-The first possibility is that all operations reducing~$N$ to a single cherry have been executed.
-In this case,~$N'$ has been reduced to a tree with three leaves in which~$z$ is in a cherry, say together with a leaf~$z'$.
-Then we simply pick this cherry and have reduced~$N'$ to a single cherry.

-The second possibility is that at this point the next operation is to pick a cherry on~$v'$ (which must then be a leaf) and another leaf~$x$.
-Without loss of generality,~$z$ forms a cherry with~$v'$ and we pick this cherry first by deleting~$z$ and then continue as in~$N$.
+The first possibility is that the next operation is to pick a cherry, $\{x, y\}$ say, but, without loss of generality, $\{y, z\}$ is a cherry.
+In this possibility, we next pick $\{y, z\}$ by deleting $z$, and then continue the sequence of operations as for $N$, thereby reducing $N'$ to a single cherry, and so $N'$ is orchard.

-The third and final possibility is that at this point the next operation is to pick a reticulated cherry, say on~$x$ and~$y$.
-Suppose that, in~$N$, the parent of~$x$ is a reticulation~$v$.
-Hence, the parent of~$y$ is a tree vertex~$u$ and there is an arc~$(u,v)$ in~$N$. \remiee{The reticulated cherry can be subdivided in three ways in~$N'$: $z$ shares a parent with $x$, $z$ shares a parent with $y$, or the parent of $z$ subdivides the arc $(u,v)$.
-In the first two cases, we simply remove $z$ by picking the cherry consisting of $z$ and $x$ or $y$.
-In the last case,} we pick the reticulated cherry on~$z$ and~$x$ first, then the cherry on~$z$ and~$y$ by deleting~$z$ and then continue as in~$N$.
+The second possibility is that the next operation is to pick a reticulated cherry, say $\{x, y\}$, where the parent of $x$ is a reticulation $v$.
+Here, the parent of $y$ is a tree vertex, $u$ say, and, when we apply the sequence of operations to $N$, $u$ is a parent of $v$.
+In this possibility, the reason $\{x, y\}$ is not a \remie{reticulated cherry is that either $\{x, z\}$ or $\{y, z\}$ is a cherry, or $\{x, z\}$ is a reticulated cherry in which the parent of $z$ is a child of $u$ and a parent of $v$.
+In the first instance, we next pick $\{x, z\}$ or $\{y, z\}$, depending on which is a cherry, by deleting $z$.
+In the second instance,} we next pick the reticulated cherry $\{x, z\}$, and then pick the resulting cherry $\{y, z\}$ by deleting~$z$.
+In both instances, we then continue the sequence of operations as for $N$, thereby reducing $N'$ to a single cherry, and so again $N'$ is orchard.
+The lemma now follows. \end{proof}

-In each case, it follows that the network obtained by adding a single leaf is again an orchard network.
-The lemma now follows by a routine induction argument. \end{proof}